ShmslMjd/ShmslMjd/README.md

 👋 Hi, I’m @ShmslMjd

-I am a programmer with knowledge of software development and design.
+I am a programmer with knowledge of software and web development.

 👀 Skill Summary